kalharbi/slides-02/slides.md

 ## Any thoughts on the usability of the standards themselves?
+- Why aren't they widely adopted? <!-- .element: class="fragment" data-fragment-index="0" -->
-- What can we do to increase the usability of UI standards?<!-- .element: class="fragment" data-fragment-index="0" -->
+- What can we do to increase the usability of UI standards?<!-- .element: class="fragment" data-fragment-index="1" -->